Minimal Invasive Surgery

 The objective of this procedure is to achieve a diagnosis in a minimally invasive manner by employing a fiber optic endoscope camera connected to a PC.
 The type of endoscope, whether flexible or rigid, is selected based on the specific examination.

-Flexible endoscopes are utilized for inspecting/treating the stomach, esophagus, lungs, and colon.
+Flexible endoscopes are utilised for inspecting/treating the stomach, esophagus, lungs, and colon.
 On the other hand, rigid endoscopes are employed for inspecting the nose, performing joint examinations (arthroscopy), or conducting intrabdominal surgery (laparoscopy).
 At Elizavet, we utilize state-of-the-art Storz Endoscopes, specifically designed for veterinary applications.

 These procedures offer the advantage of being minimally invasive, thereby reducing the recovery time for our patients.